 3. Prick with a fork, wrap, and roast: Prick each sweet potato several times with a fork and wrap loosely in the foil.
 Be sure the foil is well-sealed.
 Place on a baking sheet and put them into the oven to roast.

 4. Check for doneness: Depending on the size of your potatoes, it may take between 30 minutes to 1 hour for them to be done.
-Check at 30 minutes by squeezing one of the potatoes in a oven mitt protected hand and inserting a sharp knife or fork into the center.
+Check at 30 minutes by squeezing one of the potatoes in an oven mitt-protected hand and inserting a sharp knife or fork into the center.
 They should feel quite soft and the knife should easily glide all the way through.
-If not return to the oven and check again in 10 minutes.
+If not, return to the oven and check again in 10 minutes.

-5. Enjoy now or save for later: Enjoy your sweet potatoes in the many ways listed below or store them in the refrigerator for later.
+5. Enjoy now or save for later: Enjoy your sweet potatoes immediately or store them in the refrigerator for later.
 For storage, I leave them wrapped in their foil jackets on the counter until cool and then pop them into a plastic bag or glass container and put them into the fridge.
 They will keep for several days.
 Reheat in a microwave or toaster oven or use in recipes as needed.